zhaochen0110/OpenThinkIMG/README.md

 - **Impact**: outperforms TACO-8B by **+12.7%** and Qwen-2VL by **+13.7%** on complex chart reasoning benchmarks, while maintaining full transparency and extensibility.

-## 📌 🌟 Features

-- Agents step through images using vision tools (detection, segmentation, OCR, cropping, drawing, etc.).
-- **Seamless tool management**: add or swap custom tools with minimal setup via the Tool Factory.
-- **Transparent workflows**: automatic logs of each tool’s inputs and outputs for easy debugging and auditing.
-- **Unified training pipeline**: combined supervised fine-tuning (SFT) and reinforcement learning (RL) for consistent, reproducible improvements.
-- **Community-driven and open-source**: collaborate to extend capabilities and drive the next generation of image reasoning.

 ## 🔧 Vision Toolset